May 19, 2012 Topics: Instantious hot water heaters; Roof membr...

 Good question, because especially if there is much moisture in that basement stacked drywall can take on some permanent curves.
 If you simply sit it flat on a couple of boards, it will eventually sag on each end and between the boards.
 If you simply lean it up against the wall, it will curve like the paper backed books on the bookshelf.

-Put a pieces of plywood on the floor to protect the drywall edges from the concrete.
+Put a piece of plywood on the floor to protect the drywall edges from the concrete.
 Then put a piece of 3/4 inch plywood leaning slightly against the wall, leaning enough that it stay well put, but as vertical as possible.
 The plywood will not sag with time and moisture, like drywall or pressboard.
 Now you can stack your plywood up on edge leaning fully against this plywood support.

-Keywords: Damage, Drywall, Storage, Techniques, Tip
+Keywords: Damage, Drywall, Storage, Tip, Techniques

 Article 1518